-Financial assets and liabilities are offset and the net amount reflected in the consolidated statement of financial position only when there is a legally enforceable right to offset the recognised amounts, and there is an intention to either settle on a net basis, or to realise the asset and settle the liability simultaneously.
+Financial assets and liabilities are offset and the net amount is reflected in the consolidated statement of financial position only when there is a legally enforceable right to offset the recognised amounts, and there is an intention to either settle on a net basis, or to realise the asset and settle the liability simultaneously.
 Such a right of set off (a) must not be contingent on a future event and (b) must be legally enforceable in all of the following circumstances: (i) in the normal course of business, (ii) in the event of default and (iii) in the event of insolvency or bankruptcy.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2021
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2022 (Amounts are in millions of Ukraine Hryvnias unless otherwise stated)

 Trade receivables from roaming and interconnect are presented net of set off with respective trade payables for roaming and interconnect.
 The applicable legislation allows an entity to unilaterally set off trade receivables and payables that are due for payment, denominated in the same currency and outstanding with the same counterparty.
-Financial instruments subject to offsetting, enforceable master netting and similar arrangements are as follows at 31 December 2021:
+Financial instruments subject to offsetting, enforceable master netting and similar arrangements are presented in the table below: